 What is it?
-A collection of places in Prague’s Jewish Quarter (Josefov) with bittersweet roots.
-These long-standing synagogues and cobblestoned streets were spared the destruction common throughout Central Europe because the Nazis intended to preserve the area as a “museum of an extinguished race”.
+An array of sights with bittersweet roots in Prague’s Jewish Quarter (Josefov).
+These long-established synagogues and cobblestoned streets were spared the destruction common throughout Central Europe because the Nazis intended to preserve the area as a ‘museum of an extinguished race’.

 Why go?
-To remember the history.
-Wander through the 12,000 gravestones crammed into the Old Jewish Cemetery and spend a somber afternoon observing the engraved names and children’s drawings of the Holocaust memorial located inside the Pinkas Synagogue.
+To reflect on history.
+Wander among the 12,000 gravestones crammed into the Old Jewish Cemetery and spend a sombre afternoon observing the engraved names and children’s drawings of the Holocaust Memorial inside the Pinkas Synagogue.

 What is it?
-A visually stunning Baroque Theological Hall, Classical Philosophical Hall, and Cabinet of Curiosities that make up part of the Strahov Monastery.
-This small display of beautiful things is conveniently located near the Prague Castle and the Strahov Monastery Brewery.
+The striking Baroque Theological Hall, Classical Philosophical Hall and Cabinet of Curiosities inside the Strahov Monastery.
+This small display of beautiful things is conveniently near Prague Castle and the Strahov Monastery Brewery.

 What is it?
 An overview of the life and work of Czech painter Alphonse Mucha.
 The collection includes theatrical posters that established his reputation in Paris alongside the more politically charged work that brought him back to (then) Czechoslovakia.